tugcekonuklar/msc-computer-science-notes/computer-architecture-and-operating-systems/Home.md

 * We improve the speed of the memory architecture by using some additional architectural structures , known as Cache, and cache is just a fast memory device
-* Main memory (DRAM) is large, slow and expensive.
+* Main memory (DRAM) is large, slow and cheap.
 Cache is quick, small and quite expensive.
-* A cache that holds instructions only is called an i-cache.
+* As we noted earlier, SRAM is smaller, more expensive, but much faster than DRAM.
-* A cache that holds program data only is called a d-cache.
+    * The concept of cache Is to provide a small amount of fast SRAM a long side a large amount of slow DRAM.
-* A cache that holds both instructions and data is known as a unified cache.
+* So far, we have assumed that caches hold only program data.
+But, in fact, caches can hold instructions as well as data

 ## Cache for Speedup